14 Integral relations of a single-phase atmosphere

 \[ \begin{align} \md{}\left(K + P + p\right) = 0, \end{align} \]

-\[ \begin{align} \frac{1}{2}\rho\mathbf{v}^2 + \rho gz + p &= \text{const. entlang Stromlinien},\\ \frac{1}{2}\mathbf{v}² + gz + \frac{p}{\rho} &= \text{const. entlang Stromlinien}. \end{align} \]
+\[ \begin{align} \frac{1}{2}\rho\mathbf{v}^2 + \rho gz + p &= \text{const. along streamlines},\\ \frac{1}{2}\mathbf{v}² + gz + \frac{p}{\rho} &= \text{const. along streamlines}. \end{align} \]

-The total energy $E$ of the atmosphere is $A$
+The total energy $E$ of the atmosphere $A$ is

 \[ \begin{align} E = \int_{A}^{}ed^3r. \end{align} \]